Incident Light Metering on the Cheap:

 The Gray Card Advantage

-You can have many of the advantages of a $300 incident light meter for about $12.
-Sound to good to be true?
+You can have many of the advantages of a $300 - $400 incident light meter for less than $20.
+Sound too good to be true?
 It isn't.
 This is about as close as you can get to a photographic "free lunch".

 18% gray cards are manufactured to exacting standards (or at least the good ones are).
 They are neutral in tone and reflect 18% of the light that falls on them.
 This gives you a known standard of reference.
 18% is pretty close to the reflectivity standards to which most camera meters are calibrated.